Namibia–Spain relations: Cooperation

 The relations of cooperation for the development of Spain with Namibia began at the same time of the independence of the country with the opening of a Technical Cooperation Office (OTC) of the then AECI in Windhoek.

-For many years, Namibia was a priority country for our cooperation, but the IV Master Plan for Spanish Cooperation 2013-2016 included Namibia among the 9 countries of Sub-Saharan Africa where it was planned to close or redesign the current program.
+For many years, Namibia was a priority country for cooperation, but the IV Master Plan for Spanish Cooperation 2013-2016 included Namibia among the nine countries of Sub-Saharan Africa where it was planned to close or redesign the current program.
 As a result, the OTC in Windhoek closed its doors in August 2015.

 The overall volume of official development assistance (ODA) received by Namibia fluctuated greatly in recent years.
 In the 1990s, after independence, the volume of foreign aid received doubled, with a rapid decline after the first years of the new millennium.
 Between 2007 and 2010 there was an uptick in ODA granted to the country, to decrease again considerably from 2011.
-During the period 2005-2012 the total net ODA of Spain in the country reached 72 million euros, mostly channeled to through bilateral programs of AECID and MAEC (49 million) and contributions to multilateral organizations (10 million).
+During the period 2005-2012 the total net ODA of Spain in the country reached 72 million euros, mostly channeled to through bilateral programs of the Spanish Agency for International Development Cooperation (AECID) and the Ministry of Foreign Affairs and Cooperation (MAEC) (49 million) and contributions to multilateral organizations (10 million).